chenxingqiang/secret-learn/doc/modules/neighbors.rst

 continuous rather than discrete variables.
 The label assigned to a query point is computed based on the mean of the labels of its nearest neighbors.

-jax-sklearn implements two different neighbors regressors:
+secret-learn implements two different neighbors regressors:
 :class:`KNeighborsRegressor` implements learning based on the :math:`k` nearest neighbors of each query point, where :math:`k` is an integer value specified by the user.  :class:`RadiusNeighborsRegressor` implements